 Direct immunofluorescence is often positive on skin damaged by this condition.

-About 25% of patients also develop systemic lupus erythematosus within months to decades of diagnosis of the skin disease.
+About 25% of patients also develop systemic lupus erythematosus within months to decades of skin disease diagnosis.

-Discoid lupus erythematosus can leave permanent scarring, even when active disease has responded to treatment.
+Discoid lupus erythematosus can leave permanent scarring, even when the active disease has responded to treatment.

 Treatment for discoid lupus erythematosus

-Intermittent treatments of strong topical corticosteroids are the main treatment for this disease.
+Intermittent treatments of solid topical corticosteroids are the primary treatment for this disease.

 They must be applied precisely to skin lesions for several weeks.
-The stem should be selected to suit the body site and the thickness of the plate.
+The stem should be selected to suit the body size and the thickness of the plate.

 Calcineurin inhibitors tacrolimus ointment and pimecrolimus cream can also be used.

-The following measures are important to reduce the chance of flare-ups of discoid lupus erythematosus:
+The following measures are essential to reduce the chance of flare-ups of discoid lupus erythematosus: